weaviate/weaviate-io/developers/weaviate/current/client-libraries/go.md

 ### Graphql `Data().Validator()` property renamed

 In `v2` the naming of the method to specify the Schema was inconsistent with other places in the client.
-This has been fixed in `v4`.
+This has been fixed since `v4`.
 Rename according to the following:

 Before:
 ```go